-The word “probiotic” comes from Greek, and it means “for life”.
+The word “probiotic” comes from Greek, meaning “for life”.

-Probiotics are live microorganisms that are intended to have health benefits when consumed or applied to the body.
-1
+Probiotics are live microorganisms that deliver health benefits when consumed or applied to the body.

-The famous probiotics called acidophilus is part of the Lactobacillus genus.
-It is termed Lactobacillus acidophilus.
+The famous probiotic called Acidophilus is part of the Lactobacillus genus.
+Therefore, it is termed Lactobacillus acidophilus.